A – Access

 How is P.E delivered at Broadmeadow?

 Here at Broadmeadow P.E. is delivered through the provision of weekly structured P.E. lessons, daily free play and adult choice planned activities taking place both in and outside of the classroom.
 Individual Occupational and Physiotherapy targets are included in activities throughout the day as appropriate e.g. when pupils are using the sensory gym.
-In addition, pupils regularly participate in weekly Rebound therapy sessions and year 1 children receive half a term of swimming lessons before moving on to their new schools.
-During these activities pupil’s work towards attaining accredited certification.
-Physical targets will also frequently form the main focus of weekly Educational visits, Forest school activities and fundraising events.
-Home learning also provides physical resources with linked activities for pupils and families to practice and extend skills at home.
+In addition, we have a number of Rebound Therapy trained staff who deliver taught sessions on our full size trampoline.
+Pupils have half term blocks of Rebound Therapy.
+Pupils also have half a term of swimming lessons each year during which they work towards attaining accredited certification.
+Classes also have at least one half term block of offsite P.E visits which focus on using local playground equipment and other facilities to develop physical skills beyond the resources we have at school Physical targets will also frequently form the main focus of Educational visits, Forest school activities and fundraising events.
+We also provide home learning guidance and physical resources with linked activities for pupils and families to practice and extend skills at home.

 As part of the School Sport Partnership, our pupils have opportunities to link, visit and compete with pupils in other similar schools across the Black Country.
-They have enjoyed having the opportunity to take part in swimming Gala’s, sensory orienteering and sensory trails, a range of competitive games during S.M.I.L.E. events and aquatic days.
-‘Have a go’ taster days provide an opportunity for pupils to try out new and different activities e.g. to chance to explore a climbing wall.
-Periodically sports and activity specialists are also invited into school e.g. to deliver a term of dance sessions or football coaching.
+Activities offered include Boccia, unified football, mini pentathlon, unified tennis and multisport sessions.
+‘Have a go’ taster days provide an opportunity for pupils to try out new and different activities.
+Periodically sports and activity specialists are also invited into school to deliver specialist sessions.